Mumbai CSMT–Howrah Duronto Express: Speed

-Time Table
+Time table

 From Chhatrapati Shivaji Maharaj Terminus to Howrah - 12261.
 The train starts from Chhatrapati Shivaji Maharaj Terminus every Sunday, Tuesday, Wednesday & Thursday.

 From Howrah to Chhatrapati Shivaji Maharaj Terminus - 12262.
-The train starts from Bhubaneswar every Monday, Tuesday, Wednesday & Friday.
+The train starts from Howrah Junction every Monday, Tuesday, Wednesday & Friday.

 Technical (operational) halts

 12261 takes 1 technical halt at Kasara, Igatpuri.
 It takes about 7 mins at Kasara for addition of banker engine WAG-7 for the run through the ghats, which is removed at Igatpuri.

 12262 has technical halt at Igatpuri if situation is normal and no halt at Kasara.

+Accidents and incidents

+On July 30, 2024, the Howrah-Mumbai Express train derailed near Chakradharpur in Jharkhand's Chakradharpur division, resulting in a tragic accident around 3:43 am.
+Eighteen coaches were affected, including 16 passenger coaches, one power car, and one pantry car.
+This severe incident led to the deaths of two individuals and injuries to 20 others.
+Initial findings suggest a collision with a derailed goods train as the cause.